aspose-cells-cloud/aspose-cells-cloud-dotnet/README.md

 DIF, HTML, MHTML,PNG,JPG, TIFF, XPS, SVG, MD (Markdown), ODS ,xlsx,xls,xlsb, PDF,XML,TXT,CSV

-## Read Spreadsheet Formats
+## Read Other Formats

 SXC, FODS

 ## Storage API Support

-Since version 19.9, SDK includes support of storage operations for better user experience and unification, so now there's no need to use 2 different SDKs!
+Since version 19.9, the SDK includes support of storage operations for better user experience and unification, so now there's no need to use 2 different SDKs!

 It gives you an ability to: